Dodecahedrane/DevOpsNotes/Cloud/Azure/Deploying Test Application.md

 # this part assums the source files were copied across to the server
 cd app

+# set DB_HOST env var where it equals the private IP of the MongoDB VM
+export DB_HOST=mongodb://10.0.3.4:27017/posts

 # this needs to be installed to make it work
+npm install
 npm install express

 # stop existing pm2 app process if it is already running